jbuchan12/dictionary.ts/README.md

 # Dictionary.ts

-## Simple dictionary component which provides functionality to that of the c# .net dictionary.
+## Simple dictionary component which provides functionality similar to that of the c# .net dictionary in typescript.